-We want our offices to be great places for our people and for the environment
+We want our offices to be great places for our people — and for the environment

-To minimise our waste footprint, we are reducing single-use plastic in our offices and expanding our recycling programs.
-We have dramatically reduced the amount of printed paper in our offices and we have completely gone digital with our corporate communication and dissemination activities.
+To minimise our waste footprint, we are reducing single-use plastic in our offices and expanding our recycling programmes.
+We have dramatically reduced the amount of printed paper in our offices and have gone completely digital with our corporate communication and dissemination activities.

 We are also engaging our suppliers to help reduce their footprint.
 We have made this a core topic in conversations with our collaborators and vendors, and we are continuing to work with them to strengthen our environmental performance.

 We are working to weave this mindset into all areas of our action — from the Foundation’s operations to our studies implementation — to achieve our goals while also creating long-term value for all our stakeholders.